Samsung/tizen-docs/docs/application/dotnet/guides/uix/tts.md

     }
     ```

--   Set and get the private data.
+-   Set and get the private data

     The private data is a setting parameter for applying keys provided by the TTS engine.
-To set the private data and use the corresponding key of the engine, use the `SetPrivateData()` method.
+To set the private data and use the corresponding key of the engine, use the `SetPrivateData()` method:

     > [!NOTE]
     > The key and data are determined by the TTS engine.
 To set and get the private data, see the engine instructions.